aprozo/star-container/README.md

 - create a directory `.sl7X_gccXX` where all compiled libraries will go which are used in your project
 - perform compilation of all your files with `.cxx`(important!) and connected headers `.h` under `StRoot` directory.

+## What this tutorial about?
+- It will show how `StRoot` folder is used to compile your project.
+- The analysis macro will create a file with user `TTree` and `QA Histograms`
+- The user defined `TTree` actually consists of classes [MyTreeEvent.h](/StRoot/StPicoDstAnalysisMaker/MyTreeEvent.h) and [MyTrack.h](/StRoot/StPicoDstAnalysisMaker/MyTrack.h)
+- There is a second standalone macro which does not need any STAR infrastructure - only meantioned header files [MyTreeEvent.h](/StRoot/StPicoDstAnalysisMaker/MyTreeEvent.h) and [MyTrack.h](/StRoot/StPicoDstAnalysisMaker/MyTrack.h) and can be further used for analysis on personal latptop or batchfarm.

 ## Run instructions:
 1. First, you'll need to enter the STAR container, for that, type: